dancrew32/zirrow/README.md

 ## What's it going to do?

 Zirrow will eventually scrape the api parameters and dynamically compare existing parameters to ensure this api wrapper is up to date.
+It's even going to dynamically write this README and push it to github.